catalyzeio/guide-api/content/permissions_and_acls/acls_for_custom_classes_and_files.md

 # ACLs for Custom Classes and Files

 In this section, we will manipulate the access control lists (ACLs) within ExampleApp to allow a regular user, Bob, to perform various operations against other users that would otherwise be impossible with default permissions.
-In the case of a regular user like Bob, the only data that he can manipulate (create, read, update or delete - or CRUD) by default is data he created originally, or that has been shared with him by another user, as in the previous two sections.
+In the case of a regular user like Bob, the only data that he can manipulate (create, retrieve, update or delete - or CRUD) by default is data he created originally, or that has been shared with him by another user, as in the previous two sections.
 This section shows how we can leverage ACLs to provide users with additional permissions within the application.

 Values needed to run this example: